kayleyseow/CS-102/03. Decisions/Chapter3Notes.md

 - A rectangle indicates a task
   - It can be a single statement or several statements
   - Remember to write what your code does, NOT the actual code itself in the rectangle
-- A non-rectangular paralellogram indicates i/o
+- A non-rectangular parallelogram indicates i/o
   - For example, ```cin``` or ```cout```
 - A diamond indicates a decision
   - It should be followed by a yes and no, or some decision